Frequently Asked Questions

 >Can I just walk in without reserving a kayak?

-No, we are a mobile Kayak and SUP outfitter.
+No, we are not on site waiting for walk up business.
 This means that we take advance reservations for your rental or tour.
 We do our best to accommodate last minute rentals, but availability is not guaranteed.

 >What if I’m late?

 Things happen and everyone is late some of the time, but we really appreciate it if you arrive by your reservation time.
 If you are running behind, please call to let us know.
-Because we are a mobile outfitter, one late rental can wreak havoc with our schedule and has the potential to spoil the day for others.
+One late rental can wreak havoc with our schedule and has the potential to spoil the day for others.
 Tardiness in excess of 30 minutes may result in the cancellation of a reservation.

 >You should do Groupon/Living Social, etc.